 The ASUS ROG Swift PG27UQ 4K HDR monitor offers an abundance of features!

-In addition, the monitor is flicker-free and has a low blue light filter, so you can game for hours to an end without straining your eyes.
+In addition, the monitor is flicker-free and has a low blue light filter, so you can game for hours on end without straining your eyes.

-Another cool feature of the ASUS ROG PG27UQ is that it can to emit the ‘Republic Of Gamers’ logos as well as customizable lighting onto your desk and/or wall.
+Another feature of the ASUS ROG PG27UQ is that it can to emit the ‘Republic Of Gamers’ logo as well as customizable lighting onto your desk and/or wall.

-Moreover, the ASUS Aura Sync RGB lighting allows you to synchronize monitor’s ambient lighting with the other Aura Sync compatible peripherals.
-The Aura Sync technology offers numerous different glowing patterns and color combinations.
+ASUS Aura Sync RGB allows you to synchronize the monitor’s RGB lighting with other Aura Sync compatible peripherals and use various glowing patterns and color combinations.

 There’s also a light sensor that can automatically adjust screen brightness according to the ambient lighting.

-Fans of the backlight strobing technology will be disappointed to find out that the ASUS PG27UQ does not feature NVIDIA ULMB (Ultra Low Motion Blur) or any other form of Motion Blur Reduction.
+Fans of backlight strobing will be disappointed to find out that the ASUS PG27UQ does not feature NVIDIA ULMB (Ultra Low Motion Blur) or any other form of Motion Blur Reduction.
 Luckily, there isn’t any prominent ghosting or motion blur in fast-paced games as the pixel response time speed of the monitor is excellent.

 Design & Connectivity

-The appearance of the monitor may appear too flashy to some, even when the light projection and RGB LEDs are turned off, but the design itself is very steady with a lot smooth ergonomic options including -/+ 35° swivel, 90° pivot, up to 120mm height adjustment, -5°/20° tilt, and 100 x 100mm VESA mount pattern.
+The appearance of the monitor may appear too flashy to some, even when the RGB LEDs and projectors are turned off, but the design itself is very sturdy with versatile ergonomics including -/+ 35° swivel, 90° pivot, up to 120mm height adjustment, -5°/20° tilt, and 100 x 100mm VESA mount compatibility.

-Connectivity includes an HDMI 2.0, a DisplayPort 1.4, a headphones jack, and a dual-USB 3.0 hub.
-Both display connectors support HDCP 2.2, so you can also stream protected content from Netflix, Amazon Video, etc in 4K Ultra HD resolution.
-Also, the screen has an anti-glare matte coating which eliminates reflections.
+Connectivity includes HDMI 2.0, DisplayPort 1.4, a headphones jack, and a dual-USB 3.0 hub.
+Both display connectors support HDCP 2.2, so you can watch protected content from Netflix, Amazon Video, etc in 4K Ultra HD.

 Price & Similar Monitors

-Alternatively, you can get the Acer Predator X27 for the same price which is based on the same 4K 144Hz HDR panel.
-However, it lacks pivot adjustment and has less customizable RGB lighting, though it does have built-in speakers and an extra two USB 3.0 ports.
+Its design, however, lacks pivot adjustment and has less customizable RGB lighting, though it does have built-in speakers and two extra USB 3.0 ports.